Anti-doping Information

 Canadian Anti-Doping Program

-The Canadian Centre for Ethics in Sport (CCES) is the custodian of the Canadian Anti-Doping Program (CADP); the set of rules that govern anti-doping in Canada.
+Sport Integrity Canada is the custodian of the Canadian Anti-Doping Program (CADP); the set of rules that govern anti-doping in Canada.
 The CADP consists of several components such as in- and out-of-competition testing, education, medical exemptions, and the consequences of doping violations.
 The CADP is compliant with the World Anti-Doping Code and all international standards.

 Orienteering Canada has adopted the CADP which means that you can be confident that you are part of a world-class anti-doping program that is designed to protect athletes’ rights and ensure a level playing field.

-While the CCES administers anti-doping for the Canadian sport community, you may also be subject to the rules of your international federation.
+While Sport Integrity Canada administers anti-doping for the Canadian sport community, you may also be subject to the rules of your international federation.
 Learn more about the International Orienteering Federation’s Anti-Doping policies and procedures.

 - Know your rights and responsibilities as an athlete with regard to anti-doping